IgnisDa/ryot/README.md

 ## 🤓 Developer notes

-Ryot is an Axum server running in the backend.
-The frontend is a pre-rendered Nextjs app served statically by the backend server.
+In production, the frontend is a pre-rendered Nextjs app served statically by the Axum backend server.

-To get the servers running, install [mprocs](https://github.com/pvolok/mprocs), and run `mprocs` in the project root and access the frontend at http://localhost:3000 and backend at http://localhost:8000.
-If you do not want to install it, take a look at [`mproc.yaml`](./mprocs.yaml) to see what all commands are needed to get it working.
+In development, both servers are started independently running on `:3000` and `:8000` respectively.
+To get them running, install [mprocs](https://github.com/pvolok/mprocs), and run `mprocs` in the project root.
+If you do not want to install `mprocs`, take a look at [`mproc.yaml`](./mprocs.yaml) to see what all commands are needed to get it working.

 ## 🙏 Acknowledgements